xemle/home-gallery-doc/source/general.rst

 ------

 * There is only one user who can see all media
-* Current tested limits is about 100,000 images/videos
+* Current tested limits are about 400,000 images/videos
 * The whole database is loaded into the browser and requires recent (mobile) devices and internet connection
 * No support for RAW image formats (yet)
 * No downloads of original files
-* Software has alpha state and requires some basic programming skills
+* Software has beta state and requires some terminal/scripting skills
-* There is practically no support on installation and usage issue
+* There is limited support on installation and usage

 HomeGallery is not ...
 ----------------------